ychen-207523/BingeSuggest/README.md

 - **Simple:** Easy installation and setup – start discovering great movies in no time!"

 ## Documentation
-Checkout for project documentation at our [wiki page](https://github.com/brwali/PopcornPicks/wiki)
+Checkout for project documentation [here](https://github.com/brwali/PopcornPicks/tree/master/docs)

 ## Project Presentation Video
 You can see the project presentation at - https://youtu.be/ymAo_zXfZ0c